 Voices, Paranoia, Delusions

-For reasons not entirely clear, many people, and many doctors among them, seem to believe that hearing voices means a person has schizophrenia.
-They also believe that paranoia is a symptom of schizophrenia, not bipolar disorder.
-Severe psychosis — losing contact with reality in some way — equals schizophrenia in many peoples’ minds.
-This is simply not accurate.
+Many people, and many doctors among them, believe that hearing voices or feeling paranoid means a person has schizophrenia.
+Psychosis means losing contact with reality in some way, and in many people’s minds it equals schizophrenia.
+This is simply not true.

-“Psychosis” definitely occurs in bipolar I (by definition, not in Bipolar II).
+Psychosis definitely occurs in bipolar I, and is very common there.
+It is often a part of mania, which is the defining feature of bipolar I, but can be seen in bipolar I and bipolar II depression.
 Here is a table that shows just how common this is.
 It’s a little tricky to figure out what’s being shown here, so please allow me to explain:

 Drs.
 Goodwin and Jamison reviewed many research papers about patients with bipolar disorder.
 They rounded up 26 that described the kinds of “psychotic features” present in those patients.
 Note that “grandiose delusions” shows the highest frequency: nearly half of all these patients with bipolar disorder, who had lost contact with reality, had beliefs which were “grandiose”.
 An example would be “I’m the second coming of Jesus Christ” or “I am physician to the president, I must see him”.
 The frequency of 47% is an average from all the 26 studies.